Odeon Oxford, Magdalen Street

 Previous Names: Oxford 'Super' Cinema, Super Cinema, ABC, Cannon, MGM

-The Oxford ‘Super’ Cinema was built for and intitially operated by The Oxford Cinematograph Theatre Co.
+The Oxford ‘Super’ Cinema was built for and initially operated by The Oxford Cinematograph Theatre Co.
 It opened on 1st January 1924 with Rudolph Valentino in “The Four Horsemen of the Apocalypse”.
-It has a very small entrance on Magdalen Street which was originally surrounded by marble.
+It had a very small entrance on Magdalen Street which was originally surrounded by marble.
 Above the entrance was a bronze illuminated fascia sign with the name ‘The Oxford’.
 Inside the main lounge, decorations were in a French Renaissance style.
 The auditorium had seating arranged for 1,300; 950 in the stalls and 350 in the circle.
 There were two large paintings on the side-walls of the auditorium, one depicting ‘Modern Sport’ and the other ‘Early Morning’, both were the work of artist G. Rushton.
 The cinema was equipped with a 2Manual/6Rank Electric ‘Organestra’ manufactured by the Spurdon Rutt company which was opened by Stanley Hemery.
 It was one of only three of these instruments ever made.
 There was also a ‘high class’ cafe for the convenience of patrons.

 On 6th January 1930 it became the first cinema in Oxford to screen talking pictures, the first here was “The Broadway Melody” starring Charles King.
 The Oxford ‘Super’ Cinema was taken over by the Union Cinemas chain in 1931 and re-named Super Cinema.
-In 1935-1936 the proscenium was re-built and the stage extended over the orchestra pit.
+In 1935-1936 the proscenium was rebuilt and the stage extended over the orchestra pit.
 Seating was reduced to 1,251.

 In October 1937 Union Cinemas were taken over by Associated British Cinemas(ABC) and they operated it for many years.
-It was closed in July 1971 for a re-furbishment, new seats and re-decoration etc and re-opened later that month as the ABC Magdalen Street with 853 luxury seats, using the stalls area only.
+It was closed in July 1971 for a refurbishment, new seats and re-decoration etc and re-opened later that month as the ABC Magdalen Street with 853 luxury seats, using the stalls area only.

 Around 1986 it was taken over by the Cannon Group and re-named Cannon, later by MGM and re-named MGM, and then taken back by ABC in a management buy-out.
-Odeon Cinemas took over in 2000 and the name has now changed to Odeon.
+Odeon Cinemas Group took over in 2000 and the name has now changed to Odeon.
 The former cafe has now been converted into a second screen seating 62 and there are 652 seats in the main auditorium, using stalls and circle.
 In May 2010, new seats were installed and the cinema was given a renovation.

-On 5th May 2023 it was announced the Odeon would closed on 5th June 2023.
+On 5th May 2023 it was announced the Odeon would close on 5th June 2023.